-During this reporting period, the Environmental Protection Agency (EPA) completed its review of ADEM's Financial Assurance Criteria (335-13-4-.28) regulations and approval package and determined the information to be complete.
+In February of 2018, the Environmental Protection Agency (EPA) completed its review of ADEM's Financial Assurance Criteria (335-13-4-.28) regulations and approval package and determined the information to be complete.
 This completeness determination by EPA gives ADEM full Solid Waste Program approval and authority over all solid waste issues in the State.